-- Look at recent student feedback e.g. National Student Survey (NSS) results. - Keep in touch with other Programme Reps to find out if there are any ongoing issues, and how other Faculties have dealt with them.
+- Look at recent student feedback e.g. National Student Survey (NSS) results. - Keep in touch with the other Faculty Officers and the Programme Reps in your Faculty to find out if there are any ongoing issues, and how other Faculties have dealt with them